alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 Yes there is advice to not run more than 1 onion address per machine that is attached to the internet.

-Anyone who is *actually* worried about being deanonymised can skip the extra three.
+Anyone who is *actually* worried about being deanonymised can skip the extra three and install more systems.

 ## Those DHCP IP Addresses?
 OMGWTFBBQ?